ibrahimasorydiallo1/RAG-Based-AI-Assistant-LangChain/README.md

 Our implementation is complete since:

-1. ✅ We can load your own documents
+1. ✅ We can load our own documents
 2. ✅ The system chunks and embeds documents
 3. ✅ Search returns relevant results
 4. ✅ The RAG system generates contextual answers